willpuckett/stoplight/README.md

 ## Example HomeAssistant Config

-The build sometimes fails, but can usually be completed by repeatedly pressing 'try again', or switching to 'arduino' framework.
+The build sometimes fails, but can usually be completed by repeatedly pressing 'Retry', or switching to 'arduino' framework.

 This demo exposes number to make tuning StallGuard easier.